It was good while it lasted, suburbia.

 Rest assured: The suburbs aren’t going anywhere.
 Most suburban areas are still growing, albeit at slower rates.

 And don’t forget: The suburbs are still the clear preference of those who buy homes.
-Between July 2011 and July 2012, 51 percent of homes purchased by buyers were in a suburb or subdivision, 18 percent were in a small town, 17 percent were in an urban area, and 12 percent were in a rural area, according to the National Association of Realtors.
+A 2014 study by National Association of Realtors found that 50% of homes purchased by buyers were in a suburb, 20% were in a small town, 16% were in an urban area and 11% were in a rural area.

 Those who buy will likely still turn to the good schools, large yards, and plentiful housing stock of the suburbs.
 As rents continue to climb and the economy rebounds, the lure of suburban homeownership will probably strengthen once again.

 But suburbia has questions to answer, and improvements to make.
 High energy costs and a desire for “walkability” aren’t likely to fade.
 To capitalize on a new generation of home buyers, suburban planners need to provide better access to services and public transportation.
 Without good answers to these long-term problems, the glory days of suburban real estate may be over.